arindas/arindas.github.io/content/blog/segmented-log-rust.md

 index_record_position_i = size(base_marker) + i * IRSZ
 ```

-So now we can lay out our `IndexRecord` instances as follows:
+So now we can lay out our `IndexRecord` instances on storage as follows:

 ```
 ## storage (Index)